equal-l2/vim-base64/README.md

 Encodes/Decodes visually selected strings to/from base64 strings.
 Heavily inspired by [christianrondeau/vim-base64](https://github.com/christianrondeau/vim-base64).

+## Installation
+Use your favorite plugin manager.

+## Usage
+In visual mode:
+- `<leader>atob` to convert a string to base64 string.
+- `<leader>btoa` to convert a base64 string to original string.

 ## Differences from christianrondeau/vim-base64
 - Using pure-VimScript base64 implementation by [vim-jp/vital.vim](https://github.com/vim-jp/vital.vim)
 - No support for regex currently
 - Keeping content of register `"`
+- Improved error handling